wpscott/UxPlay/README.txt

 # ChangeLog

+1.53 2022-06-22 Add support for "Cover Art" display in Audio-only (ALAC) mode.\
-1.53 2022-06-13 Internal changes to audio sync code, revised documentation, minor bugfix (fix assertion crash when resent audio packets are empty).
+Reverted a change that caused VAAPI to crash with AMD POLARIS graphics cards.
+Internal changes to plist and audio sync code, revised documentation, Minor bugfix (fix assertion crash when resent audio packets are empty).

 1.52 2022-05-05 Cleaned up initial audio sync code, and reformatted